paulelsner/EOS_connect/README.md

 ## Usage

-The application will start fetching energy data from OpenHAB and processing it according to the defined logic in `src/eos_connect.py`.
+The application will start fetching energy data from OpenHAB or HomeAssistant and processing it according to the defined logic in `src/eos_connect.py`.
 You can access the web interface at `http://localhost:8081`.

 ## Contributing